axodotdev/cargo-dist/book/src/cargo-release-guide.md

 What's happening here is that `cargo-release` is conceptually defined to run on each package individually, with just the "git push" step being unified.
 The tagging settings we're providing work because it's basically repeatedly going "oh hey I was already going to make that tag, no need to make it again".
 It doesn't have a proper notion of the entire workspace being released in perfect lockstep, so if you ask it to release only some of the packages it will happily oblige.

-In the virtual workspace this Just Works because commands in the root directory are implicilty `--workspace`.
+In the virtual workspace this Just Works because commands in the root directory are implicitly `--workspace`.